Dani Dyer: Personal life

 Dyer was in a relationship with Sammy Kimmence before appearing on Love Island.
 While on the series in 2018, Dyer was in a relationship with Jack Fincham; the pair split later that year.
 Dyer then rekindled her relationship with Kimmence.
 On 23 January 2021, she gave birth to a son.
-She reportedly split from Kimmence after he was jailed for 3½ years (serving 18 months) after scamming two elderly men out of £34,000.
+She reportedly split from Kimmence after he was jailed for 3½ years (serving 18 months) for scamming two elderly men out of £34,000.

-On 27 December 2021, Dyer confirmed she was in a relationship with West Ham United footballer Jarrod Bowen in an interview on The Lateish Show with Mo Gilligan.
+On 27 December 2021, Dyer confirmed she was in a relationship with her former neighbour, West Ham United footballer Jarrod Bowen in an interview on The Lateish Show with Mo Gilligan.
 She gave birth to twin daughters on 22 May 2023.
 They announced their engagement on 21 July 2024 and married on 30 May 2025.